 CYC Artistic Staff

 Emily Edgington Andrews – CAAM Artistic Director and Canta Bella and Cambiare Conductor

 Long an advocate for quality musical arts in the community, Emily Edgington Andrews is extremely active in Columbia, working with children and adults at every level of their musical development.

-Emily is a first-year Ph.D. candidate in music education at the University of Missouri in 2015 teaching and conducting in the Choral Department.
-This year her role has expanded to include the Director of Community Music Outreach, where she serves as a community liaison for the MU School of Music.
-She also teaches and conducts at Stephens College as a Visiting Guest Artist in their Performing Arts program.
+Emily is a first-year Ph.D. candidate in music education at the University of Missouri, where she conducts the MU Women’s Choir, co-conducts Concert Chorale, and teaches various courses in music.
 In addition to her work at MU, she is the Artistic Director and a Conductor for Choral Arts Alliance of Missouri, an organization that offers exceptional choral experiences accessible to everyone from youth to adults.
 Emily is in her eleventh year as one of the vocal music teachers at Columbia Independent School, the city’s only non-sectarian college preparatory campus, conducting two of the six ensembles for students in grades 4-12.
-This upcoming year marks Emily’s 14th year as conductor at the historic Sacred Heart Catholic Church in Columbia, MO, where she maintains a thriving music program, conducting the 45-member Adult Choir of volunteer and paid musicians.
+Additionally, this year marks her thirteenth as conductor at the historic Sacred Heart Catholic Church in Columbia, MO, where she maintains a thriving music program, conducting the 45-member Adult Choir of volunteer and paid musicians.
 She also serves as the Assistant Conductor for the professional chamber vocal ensemble, Prometheus: An American Vocal Consort.

-Emily regularly serves as a guest clinician and adjudicator, and is the former Northeast Missouri High School Choral Vice-President.
-She is an active member of the American Choral Directors Association and the Missouri Music Educators Association.
+Emily regularly serves as a guest clinician and adjudicator, and is an active member of the American Choral Directors Association and the National Association for Music Education.
 Emily received her degrees in Music at Truman State University, Kirksville, Missouri (B.A.; M.A.) and at the University of Missouri (M.M.).